This article applies to:

-This sample shows how you can suspend the run-time system and launch an external program such as Internet Explorer where additional stimuli can be presented during non-time-critical portions of an experiment.
+This sample shows how you can suspend the runtime system and launch an external program such as Internet Explorer where additional stimuli can be presented during non-time-critical portions of an experiment.

 Once the devices are suspended, any external application can be called and used.
 The most common methods to call and access external programs would be via OLE/COM automation or via DLL calls through the use of Declare statements.
 The use of these methods are typically set aside for more advanced programmers.

-Note that you cannot collect data and use many of the real-time objects in E-Prime while the devices are suspended.
+NOTE: You cannot collect data and use many of the real-time objects in E-Prime while the devices are suspended.

+To change the application you wish to run, see the comments in the 'RunApplication' InLine object.
 If you are planning to copy the script from this sample experiment into another experiment you are designing, you will also need to copy the User Script and paste it into the User Script of your experiment.

 E-Prime will not suspend when Startup boost is enabled on the Edge browser.